 Plug-in modules

-The GCDkit is easily expandable by the users.
-Arguably the most versatile are the so-called Plugins, e.g. text files with R code stored in the subdirectory Plugin.
 These are all automatically executed (sourced) upon loading the new data set and typically define additional functions, accessible via newly appended menu items.

 User-defined modules